 K2Cr2O7 + 4KCl + 6H2SO4 → 2CrO2Cl2 + 6 KHSO4 + 3H2O

-A step by step process for the preparation of K2Cr2O7 from its ore is explained as follows:
+A step-by-step process for the preparation of K2Cr2O7 from its ore is explained below:

 i) Conversion of chrome iron ore to sodium chromate

-The ore is first converted to a powdered form and then blended with Sodium carbonate Na2CO3 and CaO (quick lime), then it is heated inside a reverberatory furnace in presence of sufficient amounts of air.
+The ore is first converted to a powdered form and then blended with sodium carbonate Na2CO3 and CaO (quick lime).
+Then it is heated inside a reverberatory furnace in the presence of sufficient amounts of air.
 The reaction occurring in this step can be written as:

 4FeO.Cr2O3 + 8Na2CO3 + 7O2 → 8Na2CrO4 + 2Fe2O3 + 8CO2